Thank you for signing up to Golf Monthly. You will receive a verification email shortly.

 Vranesh has previously caddied for Kevin Chappell and was on the bag when the American made a 59 at the 2019 A Military Tribute at The Greenbrier.
 This was just his second competitive round caddying for Chappell.

+Kim has enjoyed many successes throughout his career, including the 2017 Players Championship.
 Claiming the biggest win of his career, Kim's caddie was actually Mark Carens; who had previously caddied for Bubba Watson, Brendon Todd, Morgan Hoffman and Aaron Baddeley.

 Tips on how to play better, latest equipment reviews, interviews with the biggest names and more.

 Matt joined Golf Monthly in February 2021 covering weekend news, before also transitioning to equipment and testing.
 After freelancing for Golf Monthly and The PGA for 18 months, he was offered a full-time position at the company in October 2022 and continues to cover weekend news and social media, as well as help look after Golf Monthly’s many buyers’ guides and equipment reviews.

 Taking up the game when he was just seven years of age, Matt made it into his county squad just a year later and continues to play the game at a high standard, with a handicap of around 2-4.
 To date, his best round came in 2016, where he shot a six-under-par 66 having been seven-under through nine holes.
 He currently plays at Witney Lakes in Oxfordshire and his favourite player is Rory McIlroy, despite nearly being struck by his second shot at the 17th during the 2015 BMW PGA Championship.

 Driver: Honma TW747, 8.75°

 Fairway Wood: TaylorMade Rocketballz Stage 2, 15°, 19°